bobluppes/MLDG/index.md

   | Iterations     | 15 000     | Yes     |
   | Test_every     | 500     | No     |

-  From these hyperaparameters, only `Test_every` was defined in the original code of the authors, but not in the paper.
+  From these hyperparameters, only `Test_every` was defined in the original code of the authors, but not in the paper.
 This parameter sets the number of training iterations before the network is tested on the validation set in order to log the intermediate accuracy.
 This parameter has no influence over the training of the network and therefore has no influence on the accuracy on the held out test.

-Apart from the above mentioned efforts, a significant effort went into fully understanding the code and corectly interpreting the obtained results.
+Apart from the above mentioned efforts, a significant effort went into fully understanding the code and correctly interpreting the obtained results.

 ## Results